-Until recently Britain was renowned for its beef.
-The animals that produce the best beef in America and Argentina originate from British cattle, even the Japanese crossed their famed Wagyu with British breeds in the nineteenth century to improve flavour.
+The reputation of British beef is returning to where it deserves to be after a couple of decades in the wilderness.
+It used to be the envy of the beef-producing world: the animals that produce the best beef in America and Argentina originate from British cattle and even the Japanese crossed their famed Wagyu with British breeds in the nineteenth century to improve flavour.

-It’s a crying shame, but most British beef now comes from modern cross-breeds rapidly fattened on grain instead of grass.
+It’s a crying shame, but most international beef now comes from cattle rapidly fattened on grain instead of grass.
 They’re often kept in close confinement and fed additives and growth-promoters so they can be slaughtered at a young age.
-Their meat is then either not aged or ‘wet-aged’ in vac-packs to minimize weight loss.
 All to make the process as quick and cheap as possible.
-It’s no surprise that British meat is often a pale imitation of what it once was, but thankfully there are still a few people out there using traditional methods producing beef that tastes better than anywhere else in the world.